MiscellaneousStuff/PhoneLM/README.md

 ## About

+UPDATE: Generalisation training seems some what promising.
+Model consistently outputs the correct number of audio tokens and can deal with the temporal context somewhat well.
+However, main issue seems to be more with the "spatial" component of predicting the sequence, i.e., predicting the correct codebook codes per timestep.

 Text to speech using phonemes as inputs and audio codec codes as outputs.
 Loosely based on MegaByte, VALL-E and Encodec.

 ## Method